-Less than Full Offering
+Less than Expected Offering

-There can be no assurance that the full Offering will be sold.
-In that case, less than the maximum proceeds will be available to the Corporation and, consequently, the Corporation's business development plans and prospects could be adversely affected, since fewer Mortgage Loans will be granted by the Corporation.
+There can be no assurance that the Corporation's expected sales of Class A Shares will be achieved.
+In such case, less proceeds will be available to the Corporation and, consequently, the Corporation's business development plans and prospects could be adversely affected, since fewer Mortgage Loans will be granted by the Corporation.